Midwest Football League (1962–1978): 1966 season

 The Pontiac Arrows were named league champions for the second straight season, and they went against players from the other five teams in an all-star game on November 12, 1966.

 1967 season

 The River Rouge Steelers became the Detroit Steelers, the Flint Blue Devils became the Flint Wildcats, and the Pontiac Arrows moved back to Mt.
 Clemens to become the Michigan Arrows for the 1967 season.
 The Pontiac Firebirds joined the league as a new franchise.
+Former NFL star Tom Tracy was named head coach.
+The one-time Detroit Lions fullback led the team to a 10-2 record and second-place finish in the regular season.

 The Lansing All Stars signed their players to $1 per year contracts in 1967 due to financial constraints.
 In October 1967, the NFL agreed to pay MFL teams $1,000 to sign a player off of their rosters.